fredericjacquet2/Finance-transfo-course/slides/1_Digitalisation of the Finance function processes.md

 ----

-##### Complexitiy of implementing an Expense report digitaliation project ?
+##### Complexitiy of implementing an Expense report digitalisation project ?

 - Low-cost « off the shelf »  applications
-- Relative simplicity of integration on increasingly opened IT / ERP systems
+- Simplicity of integration on increasingly opened IT / ERP systems
 - Legislative framework « digital friendly »
 - Increasing compliance requirements (GDPR)
 - « Self-trained » users and relative acceptability